ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 - Enums with fields,
 - Tuples (but `repr(C)` tuple structures are OK).

-Some types are compatibles with some caveats:
+Some types are compatible with some caveats:

-- Zero-sized types, which is really zero sized (which is let unspecified in C and contradicts the C++ specification),
+- Zero-sized types, which is really zero sized (which is left unspecified in C and contradicts the C++ specification),
 - `repr(C)`, `repr(C, Int)`, or `repr(Int)`-annotated enum with fields
   (see [RFC 2195]).